 Skyteam member CSA Czech Airlines is offering discounted business class tickets from Prague and Seoul, starting at €1,404 (~CZK 37,490) for CSA’s nonstop service.
 The availability of this sweet deal is very good and you’ll find flights more os less all year round.

 CSA operates its service to Seoul on an Airbus A330-300 that they leased from Korean Air specifically for this flight.
-It features a 2-2-2 seating configuration up front, with fully reclineable lie-flat-seats.
+It features a 2-2-2 seating configuration upfront, with fully reclinable lie-flat-seats.

 Search & Book

-Fare rules for these tickets are not very restrictive as neither airline states a sales or a travel period.
-A maximum stay of one year applies for both fares.
+Fare rules for these tickets are not very restrictive as the airline doesn’t state a sales or a travel period.
+A maximum stay of one year applies to this fare.
 Further, CSA tickets have to be purchased at least ten days before departure.
 The lowest fare is only available for Tuesday, Thursday and Sunday departures.
-Both fares show great availability all the way until July 2020.
+Both fares show great availability all the way until November 2020.

 All of these fares can be retrieved on Google Flights – it is easiest to find flight dates there (instructions).
-The lowest fares displayed by Google usually drop by at least €100 when enterin them in our flight search.
+The lowest fares displayed by Google usually drop by at least €100 when entering them in our flight search.
 However, these fares are only offered by online travel agencies.
-Booking directly with CSA or LOT is the safer option.
+Booking directly with CSA is the safer option.